 Incidents are allocated one of three levels of seriousness, where 3 is ranked the lowest, and 1 the highest level.
 Priority issues requiring immediate and high level attention and possible disengagement in the supply chain according to OECD Annex II are classified as Level 1.
 Low level incidents relating to mistakes or lack of capacity or training are considered Level 3, with intermediate or repeated issues as a mid-category of Level 2.

 Incidents may remain open for up to six months while the ITSCI team and/or involved stakeholders are verifying information, monitoring the situation and/or implementing mitigation actions.
 Information on incidents is then made public after information is verified and all incidents in the 6 monthly reporting period are closed.
 Incidents may be closed in three ways;

 - Resolved –The ITSCI team and/or involved stakeholders have agreed and implemented actions which have resulted in satisfactory mitigation.

-- Unresolved –The involved stakeholders may not have agreed, or commonly have not effectively implemented all necessary mitigation actions.
+- Unresolved –The involved stakeholders may not have agreed, or commonly have not effectively implemented all recommended mitigation actions.

 - Inconclusive – The ITSCI team do not find sufficient evidence to support an allegation or need for mitigation.

 Summaries of incidents, on-going developments, actions or challenges are provided every month to members prior to wider publication in the free-access folders below since the information is critical to OECD Step 3.